iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 48: May 29, 2019 Wednesday

+**Today's Progress**: I did not meet my goal set on Day 46.
+I did some more CSS.

+**Thoughts**: Having things not look the same across browsers is getting frustrating.

 ### Day 47: May 28, 2019 Tuesday

 **Today's Progress**: I've been studying CSS the last couple days.
 The good: I made a really nice-looking page.
 The bad: Even with the studying I can't get CSS to load in my Phaser game properly and consistently.